 An important part of the NFM Choir’s discography is a series of recordings with Paul McCreesh released on his Winged Lion label and awarded prestigious awards: BBC Music Magazine Award 2012 in the Technical Excellence category (Berlioz’s Grande Messe des Morts), Diapason d’Or 2013 (Mendelssohn’s Elijah), BBC Music Magazine Choral Award 2014 (Britten’s War Requiem).
-A cappella works performed by the NFM Choir feature on a disc with music by Bob Chilcott The Seeds of Stars (2012) and on three discs with Polish choral music: Words Painted with Sounds (2012), Folk Love (2014), and De profundis (2016); the latter won Fryderyk Award 2017 in the Album of the Year – Choral, Oratorio and Operatic Music category.
+A cappella works performed by the NFM Choir feature on a disc with music by Chilcott The Seeds of Stars (2012) and on three discs with Polish choral music: Words Painted with Sounds (2012), Folk Love (2014), and De profundis (2016); the latter won Fryderyk 2017 award in the Album of the Year – Choral Music, Oratorio and Opera category.
 March 2017 saw the premiere of the album with The Seasons by Haydn, recorded with the participation of the NFM Choir under the baton of Paul McCreesh.
-2018 saw the release of the Ubi caritas album and the premiere recording of the original version of The Phantoms by Stanisław Moniuszko.
-Beethoven’s Symphony No. 9, recorded with Giovanni Antonini in 2016, will be released soon.
+2018 saw the release of the Ubi caritas album, the premiere recording of the original version of Phantoms by Moniuszko (Fryderyk 2019 in the Album of the Year – Choral Music, Oratorio and Opera category) and Beethoven’s Symphony No. 9, recorded with Giovanni Antonini.